apache/incubator-taverna-site/content/download/code/index.md

 [GitBox](https://gitbox.apache.org/) may push directly to GitHub, although the convention is to raise *pull requests* to discuss changes.

+If you have a GitHub account with [SSH keys](https://help.github.com/articles/generating-a-gpg-key/) configured, then use `[GitHub SSH]` instead.

 If you are unable to use GitHub or prefer using ASF's git server, select `[Apache GitBox]` below, e.g.:

     git clone https://gitbox.apache.org/repos/asf/incubator-taverna-****.git

 **Tip**: Taverna committers can always push to GitBox using ASF credentials.
 Changes are synchronized both ways.

+If you want to access a read-only mirror using the `git://` protocol, then use `[Apache Git]`.

 You can also `[Browse]` the code through GitHub or Apache GitBox below.
 Using GitHub you are free to *fork* the projects and raise *pull requests* to